iterative/dvc.org/static/docs/get-started/example-versioning.md

 # Example: Versioning

 >Reading time is 10-13 minutes.
-Running the training is 30-40 minutes (including downloading the data set).
+Running the training is 30-40 minutes (including downloading the dataset).
 Running the code is optional, and reading alone should be enough to learn how to manipulate different versions of data and models.

-To show how DVC can be used to manage and version control machine learning models and data sets, let's play with a [tutorial](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) that
+To show how DVC can be used to manage and version control machine learning models and datasets, let's play with a [tutorial](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) that
-[François Chollet](https://twitter.com/fchollet) put together to show how to build a powerful image classifier, using only a small data set.
-The goal of this example is to give you some hands-on experience with a very basic scenario - working with multiple versions of data sets and ML models using DVC commands.
+[François Chollet](https://twitter.com/fchollet) put together to show how to build a powerful image classifier, using only a small dataset.
+The goal of this example is to give you some hands-on experience with a very basic scenario - working with multiple versions of datasets and ML models using DVC commands.

 ![](/static/img/cats-and-dogs.png)

 We first train a classifier model using 1000 labeled images, then we double the number and run the training again.
-We capture both data sets and both results and show how to use `dvc checkout` along with `git checkout` to switch between different versions.
+We capture both datasets and both results and show how to use `dvc checkout` along with `git checkout` to switch between different versions.